SwedbankPay/developer.swedbankpay.com/payments/vipps/seamless-view.md

 * You need to [redirect][reference-redirect] the payer to the Redirect payment page or embed the script source on you site to create a [Hosted View][hosted-view] in an `iFrame`; where she is prompted to enter the registered mobile number.
-This triggers a `POST` towards PayEx.
+This triggers a `POST` towards Swedbank Pay.
 * Swedbank Pay handles the dialogue with Vipps and the consumer confirms the purchase in the Vipps app.
 * If CallbackURL is set you will receive a payment callback when the Vipps